Instructions & Preparation

 Will it hurt my candidacy to take standardized tests multiple times?

 No. However, standardized testing should not become one of your extracurricular activities!
 We'd rather see you spend your time pursuing your curiosities and interests, and most students don't see significant score improvements beyond their second or third sitting for a given test.

 If I have taken Advanced Placement or International Baccalaureate examinations, what role do those scores play in the admissions process?
 Should I report those scores officially?

 We value those scores when available as demonstrations of subject mastery to complement your academic transcripts.
 You should self-report these scores in your application.
 We will require an official score report from students who matriculate at Duke who wish to use those scores for credit or placement.
-We do not consider AP or IB scores as substitutes for SAT Subject Tests.

 Early Decision candidates may submit new or additional scores from the November 7 SAT and the October 24 ACT, and Regular Decision candidates may submit new or additional scores from the January 23 SAT and the February 6 ACT.